DecisionsDev/odm-docker-kubernetes/platform/gcloud/README.md

 This project demonstrates how to deploy an IBM® Operational Decision Manager (ODM) clustered topology using the [container-native load balancer of GKE](https://cloud.google.com/blog/products/containers-kubernetes/container-native-load-balancing-on-gke-now-generally-available).

-The ODM services will be exposed using the Ingress provided by ODM on K8s Helm chart.
+The ODM services will be exposed using the Ingress provided by the ODM on Kubernetes Helm chart.
 This deployment implements Kubernetes and Docker technologies.
-Here is the home page of Google Cloud: https://cloud.google.com
+Here is the Google Cloud home page: https://cloud.google.com

 <img width="1000" height="560" src='./images/architecture.png'/>

-The ODM on Kubernetes material is available in [IBM Entitled Registry](https://www.ibm.com/cloud/container-registry) for the Docker images, and the [IBM Helm charts repository](https://github.com/IBM/charts) for the ODM Helm chart.
+The ODM on Kubernetes Docker images are available in [IBM Entitled Registry](https://www.ibm.com/cloud/container-registry).
+The ODM Helm chart is available in the [IBM Helm charts repository](https://github.com/IBM/charts).

 ## Included components